Dartvauder/NeuroSandboxWebUI/README.md

 #### upscale (latent):

 1) Upload the initial image
+2) Select your model
-2) Set up the model according to the parameters you need
+3) Set up the model according to the parameters you need
-3) Click the `Submit` button to get the upscaled image
+4) Click the `Submit` button to get the upscaled image

 #### upscale (Real-ESRGAN):

 1) Upload the initial image
+2) Select your model
-2) Set up the model according to the parameters you need
+3) Set up the model according to the parameters you need
-3) Click the `Submit` button to get the upscaled image
+4) Click the `Submit` button to get the upscaled image

 #### refiner (SDXL):